clstokes/pulumi-policy-aws-cost/README.md

 ## Usage

 1. This example uses the [Bulk AWS Price List API](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/using-ppslong.html) for pricing data.
-The policy uses a file thats committed to this repo.
+The policy uses a file that is committed to this repo.
 To update the pricing data for run `make bootstrap` from the `policy-as-code` directory:

     ```